 Here, there was no homework.
-Out in the Astral Plane, no one could boss you around or make you feel inadequate.
+Out in the Astral Plane, no one could boss me around or make me feel inadequate.
 My imagination burst open, imbuing the abstract night-world with a typhoon of eccentric characters and mystical locations.
 It was a spiritual paradise within my own mind.

 I practiced this bizarre and imagined ritual until one day in my teenaged years all became forgotten.
 The allure of the Astral Realm weakened and the pull of the material became too great.
 With hormones aflame, I moved, lost friends, developed new interests, created relationships, bought things, and gave in to endless distraction.

 My imagination dimmed and I lost touch with the desire to entertain the playful soul that existed within my flesh.
 No longer did I wish to explore the unknown mysteries of the cosmos.
 No longer did I travel the mesh of realities that intertwine with our own.
 Now, I wanted people to like me.
 I wanted to be strong.
 I wanted to be beautiful.
-I wanted to make a million dollars, and become a professional athlete.
+I wanted to make a million dollars and become a professional athlete.

-Fun thoughts, but I did not believe in that world anymore.
+Fun thought, but I did not believe in that world anymore.
 I was intelligent.
 I was rational.
 I knew I had been laying in bed, somewhere in-between being awake and being in-dream.
 I knew my imagination catalyzed all of my make-believe adventures.
 And I needed a scientific solution for my clinical depression.

-My spirit did not hold a grudge.
+Yet my spirit did not hold a grudge.
 To rescue my ethereal other-half from the solitary abyss, I only needed to open my heart, extend an invitation and welcome it back.
 And, of course, promise to let it out to venture from time to time.
-Now, darkness is unfamiliar to me; my imagination glows anew.
+Now, I am alive again, imagination glows anew.
 My body and soul are together and I feel complete.>> Home